-Sr. No. Name of Director Number of shares held Percentage of the total paid-up capital of the Company(%)
+Sr. Name of Director Number of shares held Percentage of the total paid-up

+No. capital of the Company(%)

 1. Narasinganallore Srinivasan Venkatesh Nil Nil

 2. Umesh Mohanan 1 Negligible

 3. Mohanan Gopalakrishnan 1 Negligible

 4. Sasi Kumar Nil Nil

 5. Anantharaman Trikkur Ramachandran Nil Nil

 6. Kavitha Menon 1 Negligible

 7. Salil Venu Nil Nil

 8. Sethuraman Ganesh Nil Nil

-shares held as nominee of Indel Corporation Private Limited.
+\shares held as nominee of M/s Indel Corporation Private Limited.

-Details of the shares held in Subsidiary Company by the Directors, as on June 30, 2021 are provided in the table given below.
+Details of the shares held in Subsidiary Company by the Directors, as on December 31, 2021 are provided in the table given below.
 Further, our Company does not have associate company as on the date of this Prospectus:

-Sr. No. Name of Director Name of Subsidiary Company / associate company Number of shares held Percentage of the total paid-up capital (%) 1.
-Umesh Mohanan Indel Money Fin-tech Private Limited 1 Negligible as nominee of our Company
+Sr. Name of Director Name of Subsidiary Company / associate Number Percentage of the total No. company of shares held paid-up capital (%) 1.
+Umesh Mohanan Indel Money Fin-tech Private Limited 1 Negligible

+\ as nominee of our Company